-And yet, it’s easy to overlook because it’s rarely labeled as a “vendor issue.”
-It just manifests as inefficiency, missed opportunities, and mounting requests.
+You can see the effects of this fragmentation in onboarding delays, higher burn rates, founder friction, lost deals, compliance lapses, and platform teams stuck in operational triage.
+It’s easy to overlook because it’s rarely labeled a “vendor issue.”
+It simply manifests as inefficiency, missed opportunities, and mounting requests.

-When portfolio companies choose vendors in silos—without shared intel, data, or structure—the platform team becomes the human band-aid: combing through email threads, forwarding the same intros, and answering the same five questions every month.
+When portcos choose vendors in silos without shared intel, data, or structure, the platform team becomes the human band-aid: combing through email threads, forwarding the same intros, and answering the same five questions every month.
 Sound familiar?

 Let’s make the cost of this chaos painfully clear: